Building kb.miin.ai

 Tradeoffs

-Supabase was selected as the vector store because it combines relational metadata, pgvector search, and simple server-side access.
-GitHub Pages was retained for the static profile site, but the knowledge base needed a dynamic runtime, so Vercel became the right fit.
 For Google auth, we avoided long-lived service-account JSON keys and used Application Default Credentials for local sync, which is safer but occasionally requires re-authentication.

 Implementation Notes